Verkehrsverbund Rhein-Ruhr: Tickets

 People younger than fifteen years pay lower fares.
 The VRR sells tickets for one single journey or for four consecutive journeys respectively.
 Tickets for 24 hours are also available.
-If the transportation of a bicycle is desired, the traveller has to buy a FahrradTicket, valid for 24 hours.
+If the transportation of a bicycle is desired, the traveller has to buy a ticket for bicycles, valid for 24 hours.
 Before travelling, those tickets must be validated by nearby stamp boxes.
 The monthly ticket is called Ticket2000.
 The social discount variant is named SozialTicket, only valid in the district of residence.
-To expand the area of a monthly ticket temporarily, a socalled ZusatzTicket is needed per journey.
+To expand the area of a monthly ticket temporarily, a supplement ticket called ZusatzTicket is needed per journey.

 The digital variant is called eezy.nrw, working as a check-in system.
-Its product's name consists of the anagram of the word easy and the abbreviation of the state North Rhine-Westphalia.
+Its product's name consists of the fictive respelling of the word easy and the abbreviation of the state North Rhine-Westphalia.

 Furthermore, the VRR's transport association companies offer the nationwide Deutschlandticket.